google/personfinder/ui/README.md

 Once you have everything, the easiest way to develop the UI is to run two local
 servers:

-1. Run the Django (backend) server as usual, at port 8000.
+1. Run the Django (backend) server as usual, at port 8080 (default).
 2. Enable the React UI support (currently disabled by default) in the backend by setting `enable_react_ui` config to True:
     ```
-    $ ./tools/console localhost:8000
+    $ ./tools/console localhost:8080
     > config.set(enable_react_ui=True)
     ```
 3. Run the UI with `tools/ui run`.
-It will talk to the backend at port 8000 when it needs to make API calls.
+It will talk to the backend at port 8080 when it needs to make API calls.
 There is currently an issue with uploaded photos: the Webpack dev server is not set up to proxy requests for photo URLs, but it also can't serve the photos on its own, so photos will not correctly appear